TomD0wning/DataStructuresAndAlgorithms/OptimisationAndGraphs.md

 ### Topological Sort

-An important fact about a **directed acyclic graph** (DAG) is that the vertices can always be sorted into an order that is consitant with the direction of the edges.
+An important fact about a **directed acyclic graph** (DAG) is that the vertices can always be sorted into an order that is consistent with the direction of the edges.
 If there was an edge going from vertex _u_ to vertex _v_, then _u_ will appear before _v_ in the sorted order, this is **topological sort**

-Topological sorting is important in many scheduling tasks where takss depend on other tasks having been completed first.
-If the dependenices are shown as a digraph and then find a topological sort  that will gice the order in which to carry out the tasks and know that as we come to each task any dependent tasks will have been completed.
+Topological sorting is important in many scheduling tasks where tasks depend on other tasks having been completed first.
+If the dependencies are shown as a digraph and then find a topological sort  that will give the order in which to carry out the tasks and know that as we come to each task any dependent tasks will have been completed.

-A method for finding the topological sort of a DAG is couting the number of incoming edges to a node, an initial insight into this is
+A method for finding the topological sort of a DAG is counting the number of incoming edges to a node, an initial insight into this is

 - Identify a vertex with no incoming edges and add it to the topological sort.
 - Remove the vertex and all its outgoing edges from the graph.
-- Repeat the process untill all the vertices have been removed.
+- Repeat the process until all the vertices have been removed.

-At each stage there is always a DAG, beacause starting with one and removing a vertex and its outgoing edges cannnot create a cycle.
+At each stage there is always a DAG, because starting with one and removing a vertex and its outgoing edges cannot create a cycle.

 To see that a DAG must always contain a vertex with no incoming edges, imagine starting at any vertex and swimming upstream against the direction of the arrows.
 If every vertex has an incoming edge for you to swim upstream against, you will always be able to keep going.
 The only way that’s possible is if you are going round in circles.
 But in an acyclic graph it’s impossible go round in circles by definition!